 As cataloging traditional standards can be confusing to collectors new to the market, Artsy’s guidelines on attribution modifiers are purposefully simplified.
 The most common modifiers you will use are “After”, “In the style of”, and “Attributed to.”
 For other more nuanced cases, please follow our style guidelines below.

 After — A copy by an unknown artist of a unique work by a known artist.
-For ephemera and contemporary art merchandise and multiples, do not use "After" or other artist qualifiers.
-Instead, attribute the work directly to the known artist and select the appropriate artwork classification type.
+For ephemera and contemporary art merchandise and ephemera, do not use "After" or other artist qualifiers.
+Instead, attribute the work directly to the known artist and select the appropriate artwork classification and medium type.

 Assistant to — Use "Workshop of"

 Associate of — Use when an association between the unknown artist and known artist is explicitly understood as an association.
-Note: This term should generally not be used as a qualifier; use other terms in this list to describe more distinctly the relationship between an unknown an artist, if possible.
+Note: This term should generally not be used as a qualifier; use other terms in this list to describe more distinctly the relationship between a work and an unknown artist, if possible.

 Atelier — Use "Studio of"